michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 * the energy used between x and midnight
 * the energy used between midnight and y

-You could try to interpolate (estimate) these missing parts, but for our case (explained later), interpolation isn't a good solution.
+You could try to interpolate (estimate) these missing parts, but for our case (explained later), interpolation isn't the way to go.
 Sometimes your energy readings will be frequent enough that the error is small, but you can’t always count on that.

 How to solve this?